CobbLinc

+History

+In December 1985, Cobb County chose a consulting firm to conduct a feasibility study for creating a transit system in the county.
+In January 1989, the Cobb County Board of Commissioners decided to name the system Cobb Community Transit (CCT).
+The Board of Commissioners approved the rebranding of CCT to CobbLinc in September 2015, with the first buses with the new branding being delivered in 2016.

 Planning

 Along with Gwinnett, Cobb voted against MARTA in the 1970s, and thus was left out of the system.
 The lack of sales tax revenue from the two counties stunted the growth of MARTA, however the GRTA created by former governor of Georgia Roy Barnes has been seeking to create other solutions, such as possible light rail to Cobb through the Cumberland Mall and Town Center at Cobb areas.
 Other solutions proposed include special bus-only lanes on Interstate 75, and commuter rail into Cherokee County.
 A cross-suburb line over to Gwinnett County has also been proposed, intersecting with a future extended MARTA north line between Roswell and Sandy Springs in Fulton County.

 2019 Light Rail Proposal

 In May 2010 Cobb's Board of Commissioners approved further funding to study a light rail line from the Cumberland/Galleria area to the Town Center/KSU area.
 If constructed, the line would be approximately 14.5 mi long with seven stations.
 The proposed line would be constructed and operational by 2019 with the expectation of nearly 50,000 riders daily by 2025.
 At each end of the line, a circulator bus system has also been proposed bringing the total expected ridership for the new combined LRT/BRT system to nearly 100,000.
 The project would be funded and operated through both federal and local sources.
 As of 2010, it is unclear whether or not the new transit system would be operated by CCT, a new agency, or even another existing agency such as MARTA.